 You may also like

-A new report on topology optimization of multiple anisotropic materials by Francesco Regazzoni, Nicola Parolini and Marco Verani has appeared in the MOX […]
+A new article on free-surface problems with moving contact line by Ivan Fumagalli, Nicola Parolini and Marco Verani has appeared on Journal of […]

 Caterina Bassi, former PhD student at MOX, along with other group members published a MOX report containing the results of the first […]